List of He-Man and the Masters of the Universe characters: Fisto

 Fisto is an extra-strong warrior with a metal right hand.
 In the original series, he was the caretaker of a forest and was hesitant to join in the conflict against Skeletor.
 He was later appraised by both his fellow Eternians and an alien race as second in strength only to He-Man.

 In the 2002 series, he is the last to join the Masters of the Universe and is revealed to be Man-At-Arms' older brother, to Teela's surprise.
 The brothers became estranged during the Great Unrest, when Fisto allegedly deserted Randor's forces.
 Fisto came to the aid of He-Man and the Masters, using his giant fist to free them from the rocks that had entrapped them in a cave-in ("Web of Evil").
 This act shattered his hand, which Man-At-Arms replaced with a larger, metallic hand.
 The 2002 figure was packaged as "Battle Fist" due to a conflict of copyrighted name with another toy line, but the character was still called Fisto in the animated series.
 Fisto did not have the classic action figure's purple sword in the cartoon or the new toyline.

 Fisto is voiced by Lou Scheimer in the 1980s series, Mark Acheson in the 2002 series, and by Ralph Garman in Masters of the Universe: Revelation.
+Fisto will be portray by Jóhannes Haukur Jóhannesson in the live action 2026 reboot.